-I was reading up on your website about LAST Tape Preservative, and I get the issue with polyester based tape wrt needing to dehydrate it first before applying your ‘LAST Tape Preservative’.
-But what about acetate based tape, where dehydration is ill-advised ?
+I was reading up on your website about LAST Tape Preservative, and I get the issue with polyester based tape with respect to needing to dehydrate it first before applying your ‘LAST Tape Preservative’.
+But what about acetate based tape, where dehydration is ill-advised?

 - Once the ‘LAST Tape Preservative’ has been applied (& evaporated for this case), is the sensitivity of acetate based tape any less sensitive to it’s state of hydration?